hsi9/2323/Python syntax.md

 # 11. random choose items from a list without replacement, should use shuffle() the list first then use pop().

+# 12. Return the index of a position of a list by a condition that is closest to the 0 position:
+            for A in range(1, len(list)):
+                  if condition:
+                        return A

 # week 5a - List Examples, 5b - Dictionaries - create random dictionary,